chrizzo-hb/knulli-bezels/README.md

 All works in this repository are published under the [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/), unless they are covered by a different license.
 You will find links to the original sources, authors, and licenses in the sections below.

+## 16:9 (1920x1080) bezels

+All 16:9 bezels have been adopted from [Batocera Bezels](https://github.com/batocera-linux/batocera-bezel) and have been published under the [LGPL v3 License](https://www.gnu.org/licenses/lgpl-3.0.html), except for the bezels by [Duimon](https://github.com/Duimon) for [Batocera Bezels](https://github.com/batocera-linux/batocera-bezel), published under a [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License].

-## 16:9 (1920x1080) and 3:2 (720x480) bezels
+## 3:2 (720x480) bezels

-All 16:9/3:2 bezels have been adopted from [Batocera Bezels](https://github.com/batocera-linux/batocera-bezel) and have been published under the [LGPL v3 License](https://www.gnu.org/licenses/lgpl-3.0.html), except for the bezels listed below.
+All 3:2 bezels have been adopted from [Batocera Bezels](https://github.com/batocera-linux/batocera-bezel) and have been published under the [LGPL v3 License](https://www.gnu.org/licenses/lgpl-3.0.html), except for the bezels listed below.

 | System | Filename | Source |
 | ------ | -------- | ------ |